 Female applicants must be between 21 and 45 years of age.
 Male applicants must be between 21 and 50 years of age.

-Who chooses the grant recipient?
+Who selects the grant recipient?

 The grant recipients will be chosen by the Mishpacha Project Committee, which is comprised of the following volunteer members: